michiel-jfx/iceconverter/README-signing.md

 Last step is to make sure everything still works on your phone (phone must be plugged in to install it).

 # Page size (16Kb)
-The app was accepted in the Google Play Console, but the page size is not 16Kb.
+The app was accepted in the Google Play Console, see it [here](https://play.google.com/store/apps/details?id=nl.dotjava.javafx.iceconverter&hl=en&pli=1), the page size however is not 16Kb.
 As from 1 november 2025, the page size must be 16Kb.
 See [here](README-other-issues.md) for more on that.